red-hat-storage/ocs-training/ocp4ocs4/ocs-cluster-shrink/ocs4-shrink-cluster.md

 * DeviceSet with id ocs-deviceset-0-data-1

 ### Remove OSDs from the Ceph Cluster
-You need to remove each OSD one at a time using the following set of commands.
+You need to remove each OSD, ONE AT A TIME, using the following set of commands.
-Make sure the cluster reaches `HEALTH_OK` status before removing another OSD.
+Make sure the cluster reaches `HEALTH_OK` status before removing the next OSD.

 ~~~
 $ osd_id_to_remove=5